Table of Contents

 Rosmarinic acid

-This compound has antioxidant properties that may help protect scalp cells from environmental stress and irritation. -
+A powerful antioxidant that may help protect scalp cells from damage caused by environmental stress and irritation.

 Carnosic acid

-Carnosic acid is known for its protective effects on cells.
-Some studies suggest it may help support healthy hair follicles. -
+Known for its protective effects on cells, it may help support healthy hair follicles and maintain scalp health.

 Camphor

-Camphor gives rosemary oil its cooling sensation and may help stimulate the scalp when applied during massage. -
+Provides a cooling sensation and may help stimulate the scalp during massage, which can support better circulation.

 Cineole (Eucalyptol)